AlgyJr/ios_guides/Using-UITableView.md

 #### Step 1: Create the custom cell

+Create a new CocoaTouch Class for the custom cell (In Xcode, select File->New->File and select CocoaTouch Class in the wizard).
+It should be a subclass of UITableViewCell.
 In Storyboard, drag a UITableViewCell onto the table view.
-Create a new Swift file for the custom cell.
-It should be a subclass of UITableViewCell.
 Select the UITableViewCell in Storyboard and type in the name of the custom cell in the Identity Inspector.

 ![Identity](https://i.imgur.com/TMmgLJh.png)